Climbers (novel)

 Climbers is a literary novel by the British author M. John Harrison.
 First published in 1989 and apparently set several years earlier, the book had been out of print for several years but was reissued in paperback by Phoenix in 2004.
 It has attracted considerable critical acclaim and won the Boardman Tasker Prize for Mountain Literature in 1989.
 It was not, however, universally popular with the British climbing public and received at least one negative review in the popular magazine Climber.

 Plot summary

-The novel concerns the adventures of “Mike”, who, recovering from a failed marriage, falls in with a clique of hard core northern rock climbers and becomes immersed in an intense and inward looking life style in which climbing is so important that “real life” is all but excluded.
+The novel concerns the adventures of “Mike”, who, recovering from a failed marriage, falls in with a clique of hard core northern rock climbers and becomes immersed in an intense and inward-looking lifestyle in which climbing is so important that “real life” is all but excluded.

 Mike is initially fascinated by this rather strange group of people and is in awe of their focus and technical competence on the rock, while their obvious incompetence in more mundane areas of life only seems to increase their glamour.
 For a while Mike loses himself in this closed little world but in the end seems to become disenchanted with its narrowness.